Windows XP visual styles: Windows 20th Anniversary

+The Japan-only limited-release Windows 20th Anniversary enhancement package released in 2005 to commemorate the 20th anniversary of Windows (1985–2005) contains a specialized theme that reuses the default (blue) Luna visual style with a unique wallpaper, sound scheme, screen saver, icons and cursors tied to the aforementioned anniversary.
+The included screen saver chronicles the history of Windows from 1985 to 2001, including the then-upcoming Windows Vista (which would not be released until 2007).

 Third-party visual styles

 Windows only loads a visual style that bears a valid Microsoft digital certificate.
 As such, third-party visual styles can only be used if one of the Windows files called uxtheme.dll is altered to allow unsigned visual styles.
 Microsoft is aware of such a practice and suggests obtaining a newer revision of the patched uxtheme.dll file in case problems occur after Microsoft's own updates to the file have been applied (typically through an OS service pack).

 Application support

 Third-party applications can be configured to work with visual styles.
 By default, the title bar and the window borders of Windows Forms-based applications are rendered using the user's preferred visual style, while the rest of the application's graphical user interface (GUI) is rendered in the Classic style.
 This is because these two different parts of the GUI are rendered using two different software libraries: the title bar and the window borders ("non-client area" or "user controls") use Windows USER, and the remaining controls ("client area" or "common controls") use version 5.8 of the Common Controls Library.
 Version 6.0 of the Common Controls Library contains both the user controls and the common controls, and developers may configure the application's user interface to be displayed in the user's currently-selected visual style by forcing it to be rendered using version 6.0 of the library.